Director: Dr. Sanja Tišma

 Fifty years of scientific work of the Institute for Development and International Relations reflects various development dynamics and fluctuating international connections worldwide.
 The Institute’s research often preceded changes in the environment in which it operated.
 Most research programs were, and still are, characterized by interdisciplinarity and research flexibility.
 The independence of the individual research is respected and successful team work and cooperation of national and international research teams is encouraged.
 The Institute is proud of the successful teams and individuals, many of whom continued their careers at some of the world’s most prestigious universities, in diplomacy, politics and entrepreneurship.

-- New research project of the Institute for Development and International Relations (IRMO, Croatia)
+- The Institute for Development and International Relations has been awarded a new project (IRMO, Croatia)